 Let’s face it, what are you bringing anyways?

-Everything you possibly need can be stored in a dry bag like this one (Amazon Link Ad) and latched or hooked to the watercraft somehow.
+Everything you possibly need can be stored in a dry bag and latched or hooked to the watercraft somehow.
 Also, a dry bag is needed as the storage on a REC-LITE is not dry.

 Yamaha EX has about 10 gallons of storage, which is quite a lot compared to the Spark with Convenience Package at 7.42 gallons.

 The downfall of the storage on the EX is a bit awkward.
 Like most watercraft, you have most of your storage under the hood, but under the hood of the EX is a joke.

 I can maybe fit my wallet and phone under the front hood?
 Why even bother creating storage there?
 They would have been better off placing the dry screw-off compartment they put on their bigger units there – that would have been a more significant win if you ask me.

 The EX does give you a nice big glove box storage which is a huge deal.
 The glove box is the storage you use most often and needs to be big.